 - Structure Similarity Filter: Starting with a specific single compound query structure entered as a SMILES string, identifies structurally similar compounds in the active and retired ICCB-Longwood libraries database.

-4. ChemNavigator.com provides information on compounds and compound structures.
+7. ChemNavigator.com provides information on compounds and compound structures.
 Through a collaboration with ChemNavigator, investigators screening at ICCB-Longwood have access to the ChemNavigator database.
-This site requires a Netscape browser.
 Please contact David Wrobel for login and password information.

-5. Hit2Lead.com supports searches of the ChemBridge collection (420,000 compounds) based on structure, ID number, or compound name.
+8. Hit2Lead.com supports searches of the ChemBridge collection based on structure, ID number, or compound name.
 The structure-based search function requires installing plug-ins from MDL and is currently compatible only with Windows.
 For more information, please see the ChemBridge library page.

-6. NCI Developmental Therapy Program provides an overview of the drug discovery and development branch of the National Cancer Institute.
+9. NCI Developmental Therapeutics Program (DTP) provides an overview of the drug discovery and development branch of the National Cancer Institute.